Sourav-source/Task-Management/README.md

-# first run npm install
+# Install

+get the zip file from github and inside it run : ### `npm install`

-this will install all necessary packages
+this will install the necessary node modules to run the app.

 # Getting Started with Create React App